 Why does Google collect so much data about you and what does the company do with it?
 As mentioned earlier, Google wants to provide you with more relevant search results and personalized ads.
 The latter happens mostly for commercial reasons.

 Although Google doesn’t sell or share your data directly with third parties, it does use it to enable advertisers to show specific ads to specific people (targeted marketing).
-After you did a Google search on “sneakers”, you’ll probably start seeing a lot of ads of web shops that sell shoes.
+After you did a search on “sneakers”, you’ll probably start seeing a lot of ads of web shops that sell shoes.
 This is no coincidence.
 It’s part of Google’s targeted marketing formula.

 Google and Your Privacy